danirod/cartero/docs/src/advanced/env.md

 ## Using variables from an .env file

 When an .env file is in use, variables in the .env file are defined as variables.
-You can see the names (but not the values) from the Variables tab.
+You can see the names in the Variables tab.
+If you press the Reveal button, you will also be able to reveal or conceal the current value of the environment variable.

 ![An action row showing the env variables in use](../images/env-example.png)